how to set up a shop drawing review process

 Download Yours

-9 Best Practices for a Streamlined Shop Drawing Review Process
+9 Best Practices to Streamline the Shop Drawing Review Process

-Shop drawings serve as the detailed blueprints for translating design intent into reality.
-Hence, understanding their importance helps all stakeholders appreciate the need for a thorough review and ensures that stakeholders give shop drawings the attention and priority they deserve.
+Shop drawings are the blueprint for translating design intent into reality.
+Understanding their importance ensures stakeholders give them the attention they deserve.

 Learn More: How to Ensure Effective Collaboration in Construction Document Reviews